The Complete Masonry Chimney Guide

 In conclusion, this is by no means an exhaustive list of the problems that you can encounter with your chimney or fireplace but just the most common issues that we find.

 We always recommend an annual professional chimney inspection, to not only guarantee your family’s safety but to also prevent major costly repairs down the road.
+Remember to keep an eye out on your chimney & fireplace and visually inspect it monthly to ensure that there are no immediate issues.

 A monthly 5-minute visual checkup could save you thousands in chimney and fireplace repairs.